 A condition related to TMD is bruxism, or the unconscious grinding of teeth.
 This often happens when you are asleep.
 Sometimes, TMD can cause bruxism.
 Other times, it’s the other way around — all of that grinding puts too much stress on your jaw joints and leads to TMD.
 Bruxism is a problem because it wears down the enamel on your teeth.
 This makes your teeth more susceptible to sensitivity and tooth decay.

 At our Roseville, CA dentist office, we can help with both bruxism and TMD with our TMJ treatment.
 Dr. Miller is one of only a small number of dentists in the world who holds advanced standing with the four major TMJ organizations.
 He lectures on TMD and head/neck pain, and he trains yearly to stay current on research and treatments.
 That means he knows several ways to diagnose and treat your problem.
 One common treatment is anti-inflammatory medication, which can help your jaw relax so it can heal.
 Physical therapy can heal your injured jaw and associated muscles.
-Orthodontics and restorative work such as crowns can readjust your bite to provide relief.
+Orthodontics and restorative work such as dental crowns can readjust your bite to provide relief.
 You may also benefit from a dental split, a small device you wear over your teeth that shifts your jaw enough to let it heal naturally.